 Squat toilets are real things

-While you will be able to find Western toilets almost everywhere in the city, squat toilets are still very much alive.
+While you will be able to find Western toilets almost everywhere in the city (and definitely in your apartment), squat toilets are still very much alive.
 Embrace the squat, work those thighs.

 The trains are pretty great